 - Housing and Property

-Lois has a busy housing practice, regularly appearing in possession proceedings, disrepair hearings and section 204 homelessness appeals in the county courts; HMO licensing prosecutions and statutory nuisance hearings in the magistrates’ courts; and housing-related anti-social behaviour proceedings under the Anti-social Behaviour, Crime and Policing Act 2014.
+Lois has a busy county court housing practice, regularly appearing in possession proceedings, section 204 homelessness appeals, and housing-related anti-social behaviour proceedings under the Anti-social Behaviour, Crime and Policing Act 2014.
 She accepts instructions from landlords and tenants, including legal aid funded instructions.

 She also has experience of:

-- Drafting statements of case in possession claims where discrimination defences have been raised under the Equality Act 2010.
+- Drafting statements of case in possession claims involving issues under the Equality Act 2010.

 - Drafting skeleton arguments in section 204 homelessness appeals on decisions around intentionality, suitability, and priority need.